-The Audit Committee of the board met nine times in 2010.
-In 2010, the Audit Committee was comprised of V.B.
-Leister, Jr. (Chairman), David L. Ikenberry, George T. Shapland and Thomas G. Sloan (subsequent to joining the full board in September).
-Following Dr. Ikenberry's departure from the board at the 2011 Annual Meeting, it is anticipated that Mr. Ambrose will join the Audit Committee.
-Therefore, Messrs.
-Ambrose, Leister, Shapland and Sloan are expected to comprise the Audit Committee for the remainder of 2011 following the annual meeting.
-Each of the current and expected committee members is considered "independent" according to Nasdaq listing requirements and Rule 10A-3 of the Securities Exchange Act of 1934, as required for audit committee membership.
-The board of directors has determined that each of Dr. Ikenberry and Mr. Ambrose qualify as an "audit committee financial expert" under the regulations of the Securities and Exchange Commission based on their level of education and work experience, as described previously in this proxy statement.
+The Audit Committee of the board met eight times in 2011.
+In 2011, the Audit Committee was comprised of V.B.
+Leister, Jr. (Chairman), Joseph M. Ambrose, who replaced David L. Ikenberry following his departure from the board in May, George T. Shapland and Thomas G. Sloan.
+We expect that each current member of the Audit Committee will serve throughout 2012.
+Each of the current committee members is considered "independent" according to NASDAQ listing requirements and Rule 10A-3 of the Exchange Act, as required for audit committee membership.
+The board of directors has determined that Mr. Ambrose qualifies as an "audit committee financial expert" under the regulations of the Securities and Exchange Commission based on his level of education and experience overseeing the preparation and audit of the financial statements of a sophisticated global enterprise, as described previously in this proxy statement.

-The responsibilities and functions of the Audit Committee and its activities during 2010 are described in detail under the heading "Report of the Audit Committee" in this proxy statement.
+The responsibilities and functions of the Audit Committee and its activities during 2011 are described in detail under the heading "Report of the Audit Committee" in this proxy statement.
 The Audit Committee Charter is available at our website at www.busey.com under "Investor Relations."

 The Audit Committee has adopted procedures for the treatment of complaints or concerns regarding accounting, internal accounting controls or auditing matters.
-In addition, the Audit Committee reviews and approves all related party transactions, except for those lending relationships and transactions that are approved by the Bank's procedures.
+In addition, the Audit Committee reviews and approves all related-party transactions, except for those lending relationships and transactions that are approved by the Bank's procedures.
 The Audit Committee has also implemented pre-approval policies and procedures for all audit and non-audit services.
 Generally, the Audit Committee requires pre-approval of any services to be provided by our auditors, McGladrey & Pullen, LLP, and tax accountants, RSM McGladrey, Inc., (an affiliate of McGladrey & Pullen, LLP) to the Company or any of our affiliates.
 Additionally, the Audit Committee also pre-approves other services related to Sarbanes-Oxley compliance, tax and accounting services provided by other third parties.
-The pre-approval procedures also allow Mr. Leister, the committee's chairman, to individually pre-approve services in the event that a meeting cannot be held prior to the necessary action.
+The pre-approval procedures also allow Mr. Leister, the committee's Chairman, to individually pre-approve services in the event that a meeting cannot be held prior to the necessary action.